huseinspahich/bookify/README.md

 # bookify
-Bookify is a web application that allows users to manage a personal library of books.
-Users can add, edit, and delete book entries while also sorting them by title or rating.
-The application integrates a quote API to provide inspirational quotes alongside the book showcase.
+Bookify is a dynamic web application designed to help users efficiently manage their personal book library.
+With full CRUD capabilities (Create, Read, Update, Delete), users can easily add new books, modify existing entries, or remove books from their collection.
+Books can be organized and sorted by various attributes, including title, author, and rating, ensuring a personalized browsing experience.
+In addition to managing their library, users are greeted with a source of inspiration **Bookify** integrates a quote API that randomly fetches motivational quotes to enhance the overall user experience.
+To ensure secure and seamless interactions, Bookify includes robust authentication options.
+Users can log in or register through local authentication or Google OAuth, with all passwords securely hashed using bcrypt.
+User sessions are handled efficiently through express-session, making the app both secure and user-friendly.
+With a clean and intuitive interface, Bookify combines powerful functionality with a simple and enjoyable user experience.

 ## Key Features
 ### Book Management: